wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/3-exercise-understand-throttling-in-microsoft-graph.md

 Enter **Mail.R** in the **Select permissions** search box and select the **Mail.Read** permission, followed by the **Add permission** button at the bottom of the panel.

 At the bottom of the **API Permissions** panel, select the button **Grant admin consent for [tenant]**, followed by the **Yes** button to grant all users in your organization this permission.

+> [!NOTE]
+> The option to **Grant admin consent** here in the Azure AD admin center is pre-consenting the permissions to the users in the tenant to simplify the exercise.
+This approach allows the console application to use the [resource owner password credential rant](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth-ropc), so the user isn't prompted to grant consent to the application that simplifies the process of obtaining an OAuth access token.
+You could elect to implement alternative options such as the [device code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-device-code) to utilize dynamic consent as another option.

 ## Create .NET Core console application